malihamza/malihamza/README.md

 Hi!
 I'm [Ali Hamza](https://github.com/malihamza) 👋🏼

-I'm a  **Machine Learning Engineer** based in Lahore ☀️, working at Upwork.
+I'm a  **Machine Learning Engineer** based in Lahore ☀️.
 I am machine learning enthuist always looking for new ideas and improvements in this field.
 Interested in design, tech and OpenSource ❤️

 - 🔭 I’m currently working on Machine Leanring Projects.